Invariant measures for some dissipative systems from the Jacobi last multiplier: Preliminaries

 \subsection{Jacobi last multiplier}

 The last multiplier which was introduced by Jacobi in 1844 (see the classic text \cite{whittaker}) has turned out to be a useful tool in analytical mechanics.
-On one hand, the Jacobi last multiplier allows one to deduce a conserved quantity for a planar dynamical system or equivalently, for a dynamical system on an \(m\)-dimensional phase space if \((m-2)\) conserved quantities are already known -- in that case, the system can be reduced to a planar one \cite{whittaker,Akash}.
-On the other hand, the last multiplier allows one to find the Lagrangians describing certain second-order differential equations \cite{Leach1,Leach2,Leach3,AGC,JLMLienard,mitra24} (see also, the older work \cite{yan78}), most notably, some from the Li\'enard class of systems \cite{JLMLienard,PG3,PG4}.
-More recently, it has found use in the context of non-divergence-free vector fields \cite{carinenahojman}, and also in the context of Lie symmetries \cite{Nucci,JLMNew} and integrability \cite{carinenaintegrability}.
+On one hand, the notion of Jacobi last multipliers allows one to deduce a conserved quantity (at least, locally) for a planar dynamical system or equivalently, for a dynamical system on an $m$-dimensional phase space if $(m-2)$ conserved quantities are already known -- in that case, the system can be reduced to a family of planar ones \cite{whittaker,Akash}.
+On the other hand, a last multiplier allows one to find the Lagrangians describing certain second-order differential equations \cite{Leach1,Leach2,Leach3,AGC,JLMLienard,mitra24} (see also, the older work \cite{yan78}), most notably, some from the Li\'enard class of systems \cite{JLMLienard,PG3,PG4}.
+More recently, it has found use in the context of non-holonomic Lagrangian mechanics \cite{hamel}, non-divergence-free vector fields \cite{carinenahojman}, and also in the context of Lie symmetries \cite{Nucci,JLMNew} and integrability \cite{carinenaintegrability}.

-Consider a dynamical system, i.e., a system of first-order equations which go as \(\dot{x}_i = X_i(x_i)\), where \(i = 1,2,\cdots, m\).
-Here, \(x_i\) could be thought of as being the (possibly local) coordinates in some region \(U \subseteq \mathbb{R}^m\) and \({X_i}\) are real-valued and differentiable functions defined on \(U\).
-The dynamical system is described by a first-order vector field that goes as
+Consider a dynamical system, i.e., a system of first-order equations which go as $\dot{x}_i = X_i(x_1,x_2, \cdots, x_m)$, where $i = 1,2,\cdots, m$.
+Here, $x_i$ could be thought of as being the (possibly local) coordinates in some region $U \subseteq \mathbb{R}^m$ and ${X_i}$ are real-valued and differentiable functions defined on $U$.
+The dynamical system is described by a vector field that goes as